Akamai reference reports – an important part of the application

 The Akamai Internship Program requires that applicants obtain reference reports from two people.
 This page contains information for applicants and people submitting reference reports.

-Deadline for submitting reference reports will be published each internship cycle (typically mid-February each year).
+The deadline for submitting reference reports will be published each internship cycle and is the same as the deadline for the application (typically mid-February each year).

 What is the reference report?: Instead of requesting a letter, Akamai has an online questionnaire, or a “reference report,” in order to get specific information about applicants, and to make it easier for those serving as references.
 The reference report includes questions regarding applicants’ interests and abilities in STEM, the ability to work independently as well as on a team, motivation, reliability, and willingness to tackle a challenging problem.
 It also asks about the applicants’ educational and career goals.

 How the reference report process works: During the application process the applicant names two people to act as reference report writers.
 After the applicant enters the contact information an email will automatically be sent to the reference report writer with a link to the questionnaire.
 The questionnaire is completed by the reference report writer, which goes directly to the Akamai Program.
 The applicants do not see the reference report; it is a confidential document seen only by Akamai staff and the selection committee.

 Who are the best people to serve as references: Reference report writers should be people that can comment on the applicant’s scientific and technical strengths, interests, motivations, and persistence when tackling a tough problem.
 Typically, strong reference report writers are:

 - Faculty members who know applicant through science, engineering or technology courses (especially those that involve a project)

 - Supervisors or mentors from a technical or scientific project the applicant did as co-op, internship, or other opportunity.